DataDog/hiring-engineers/walkthrough.md

 Ready to start building?
 Click **Next** to proceed.

 ## Build the Base Infrastructure
-In this step we'll use Terraform to stand up a virtual machine running Ubuntu 20.04.
+In this step we'll use Terraform to stand up a GCP instance (virtual machine) running Ubuntu 20.04.
 Don't worry if you haven't used Terraform before, all the commands you need are listed below.

 First change into the directory where our Terraform code is stored.
 This is also known as your Terraform workspace.
 ```bash